 In addition to the obvious lack of requisite qualifications, Hamilton attests that the Electoral College should be able to “estimate the share which the executive in every government must necessarily have in its good or ill administration.”
 In his post-election picks for Cabinet positions, Donald Trump has shown that he is failing this “true test of a good government.”
 Charles Blow’s Patriotic Opposition to Donald Trump takes the tally of controversial appointments: “Furthermore, he is stacking these jobs with people who have given him cash.”

-Post-Electoral College Update: Although I believe this Electoral College effort was worth the attempt, see Anthropology’s Unfinished Revolution for current thoughts from academic anthropology.
+Post-Electoral College Update: Although I believe this Electoral College effort was worth the attempt, see Anthropology’s Unfinished Revolution for thoughts from academic anthropology.